The role and structure of the Board

 The Group is organised along the ‘three lines of defence’ model to ensure at least three stages of independent oversight to protect the customer and the Group from undue influence, conflict of interest and poor controls.

 The Directors who served during the year are listed in the table below.
-Mike Fairey, Nathan Moss and Tim Hanford retired on 10 May, 31 May and 31 December 2017 respectively.
-The Board currently consists of nine Directors, being the Chairman, two Executive Directors and six independent Non-Executive Directors.
-The biographies of Directors can be found on pages 60 to 61 of the annual report.
+Andrew Doman ceased to be a Director 10 May 2018.
+The Board currently consists of nine Directors; the Chairman, two Executive Directors and six independent Non-Executive Directors.
+The biographies of the Directors can be found on pages 68 to 69.

 Board meetings and attendance

 The Board met nine times during the year.
 The Board has a formal meeting schedule with ad hoc meetings called as and when circumstances require.
 This includes an annual calendar of agenda items to ensure that all matters are given due consideration and are reviewed at the appropriate point in the regulatory and financial cycle.
-The Board has established a number of Committees as shown on the table below.
-The table below shows each Director’s attendance at the Board and Committee meetings they were eligible to attend in 2017.
+The Board has established a number of Committees as shown in the table below.
+The table also shows each Director’s attendance at the Board and Committee meetings they were eligible to attend in 2018.

-In October 2017, the Board attended a strategy away day.
-All Directors are expected to attend all meetings of the Board and any Committees of which they are members, and to devote sufficient time to the Company’s affairs to fulfil their duties as Directors.
-Where Directors are unable to attend a meeting, they are encouraged to submit any comments on the meeting materials in advance to the Chairman, to ensure that their views are recorded and taken into account during the meeting.
+All Directors are expected to attend all meetings of the Board and any Committees of which they are members, and to devote sufficient time to the Company’s affairs to fulfill their duties as Directors.
+Where Directors are unable to attend a meeting, they are encouraged to submit any comments on the meeting materials in advance to the Chair, to ensure that their views are recorded and taken into account during the meeting.

 Key Board activities during the year included: